Explainable Computer Vision: Quo Vadis?

 Submission Instructions

-• Proceedings Track: We welcome papers of up to 14 pages, excluding references or supplementary materials.
-Accepted papers will be included in the ECCV Workshop Proceedings.
-Papers submitted to the Proceedings Track should follow the ECCV 2024 Submission Policies.
-Each accepted paper in the Proceedings Track needs to be covered by a full Workshop Registration, and one registration can cover up to two papers.
-Please see the ECCV 2024 Registration page for full details.
+Papers in these tracks will be published in the ICCV 2025 Workshop Proceedings, and must be up to 8 pages in length excluding references and supplementary material.
+Papers submitted to the Proceedings Track should follow the ICCV 2025 Submission Policies and the Author Guidelines.
+Each accepted paper in the Proceedings Track needs to be covered by a Author Registration, and one registration can cover up to three papers.
+Please see the ICCV 2025 Registration page for the most up to date details.

-• Non-Proceedings / Nectar Track: For the Nectar Track we invite papers that have been previously published at a leading international conference on computer vision or machine learning in 2023 or 2024 (e.g., ECCV, ICCV, CVPR, NeurIPS, ICLR, ICML, AAAI).
+• Nectar Track: We invite papers that have been previously published at a leading international conference on computer vision or machine learning in 2024 or 2025 (e.g., ECCV, ICCV, CVPR, NeurIPS, ICLR, ICML, AAAI).
 The aim of the Nectar Track is to increase the visibility of exciting XAI work and to give researchers an opportunity to connect with the XAI community.
 The submission should be a single PDF containing the already published paper (not anonymized and in the formatting of the original venue).

-For both tracks, accepted papers will be presented in the in-person poster session of the workshop.
+For all tracks, accepted papers will be presented in-person in the poster session of the workshop.
 At least one author for each accepted paper should plan to attend the workshop to present a poster.

 Important Dates